 - Focusing on the benefits: What specific value does your product offer to the consumer?
 What does your product do better than the available alternatives?
 Tout these benefits in the marketing campaign strategy.

-- Focusing on the product’s attributes: This approach identifies the values that are important to targeted buyers, and positions the product as delivering those values.
+- Focusing on the product’s attributes: This approach identifies the values that are important to targeted buyers and positions the product as delivering those values.

 - Addressing uses and users: In what specific situations can your products be used?
 Who will want to use them?
 In answering these questions, you can create a highly case-specific or user-specific marketing strategy.

-These techniques are easy when the product you’re marketing has striking characteristics that truly set it apart.
+These techniques are easy when the product you’re marketing has striking characteristics that truly set them apart.
 However, there are tens of thousands of consumer products on the market that aren’t all that different from one another.
 What kind of product positioning strategy can you use in these cases to sway consumer purchasing behavior in your favor?

 The answer, according to marketing experts, is to create a difference even when a product shares many characteristics with competitors.
 This requires creativity and occasionally demands a gimmicky approach, but it allows you to create the perception of differentiation.